medihack/blink/README.md

 About this repository
 =====================

-The BLINK GitHub repository contains the BLINK client (client folter) to communicate with the [BLINK website](http://neuromia.org/blink/) in programmatic way using the REST API of the server.
+The BLINK GitHub repository contains the BLINK client (clients folter) to communicate with the [BLINK website](http://neuromia.org/blink/) in programmatic way using the REST API of the server.
 Additionally the repository contains the pipeline we used to analyze one